hyperledger-archives/indy-sdk/doc/wallet-storage.md

 ## C Interface

-To plug wallet storage use should implement and register the following C callbacks:
+To plug wallet storage user should implement and register the following C callbacks:

 ### Wallet Storage Type API